Social Work

 3 Credits (3)

 Current issues and interventions in child protection, foster care, family preservation and support, family reunification, adoption and permanency planning.
-May be repeated up to 3 credits.
+Course required for Child Welfare Scholarship Program students.

 SOWK 4240.
 Professionalism in the Field of Social Work